 c.
-1400, "a coming into being," from Old French production "production, exhibition" (13c.) and directly from Medieval Latin productionem (nominative productio), from past participle stem of Latin producere "bring forth" (see produce (v.)).
+1400, produccioun, "a coming into being," from Old French production "production, exhibition" (13c.) and directly from Medieval Latin productionem (nominative productio) "a prolonging, lengthening," noun of action from past-participle stem of Latin producere "bring forth" (see produce (v.)).
 Meaning "that which is produced" is mid-15c.
-Colloquial sense of "fuss, commotion" is from 1941, transferred from meaning "theatrical performance" (1894).
+Colloquial sense of "fuss, commotion" is from 1941, transferred from the meaning "theatrical performance" (1894).

 updated on November 28, 2020